doitintl/docops/README.md

 ## Contributing

-This project is primarily maintained by [DoiT International](https://github.com/doitintl), but we do welcome community contributions!

-See the [contribution docs](CONTRIBUTING.md) for more information.
+This project is primarily maintained by [DoiT International](https://github.com/doitintl).
+If you would like to contribute, please read the [contribution docs](CONTRIBUTING.md) for more information.

 ## See also